Installing PyTorch on Ubuntu: a Guide

 Data analysis via machine learning is becoming increasingly important in the modern world.
-PyTorch is a machine learning Python library, developed by the Facebook AI research group, that acts as a high-level interface for developers to create applications like natural language processors.
-In this tutorial, we are going to cover how to install PyTorch via Anaconda and PIP.
+PyTorch is a machine learning Python library, developed by the Facebook AI Research (FAIR) group, that acts as a high-level interface for developers to create applications like natural language processors.
+In this tutorial, you are going to learn how to install PyTorch via Anaconda and PIP.

 Step 1: Install Anaconda